 A minimal and transitory impact through the application of strict protocols

 In order to limit the impact of polar expedition, IAATO and AECO, two organisms dedicated to the protection of the polar regions, enforce strict protocols.
 The expedition teams of the polar expedition companies act as a guarantee that these good practices are applied and work to raise awareness amongst visitors about protecting the ecosystems.
-Nicolas Tolstoï, PONANT corporate expedition leader, explains more about the different procedures put in place to ensure that the impact is both minimal and transitory.
+Nicolas Tolstoï, PONANT naturalist-guide, explains more about the different procedures put in place to ensure that the impact is both minimal and transitory.

 How to manage impact on the environment when travelling in the polar regions?